-- Inviting all parents/ carers to a welcome meeting during the summer term before their child starts school: - Providing a comprehensive transition and settling in process.
+- Inviting all parents/ carers to a welcome meeting during the summer term before their child starts school; - Providing a comprehensive transition and settling in process.
 In September we offer a half an hour home/school meeting to ascertain the child's individual needs and interests.
-Children have a gentle entry into school over a three-day period with close contact with parents throughout; - Inviting all parents/carers to a curriculum meeting, at the start of term, to discuss learning in class and supporting at home; - Providing parents/carers with the opportunity to celebrate their child's learning and development at home: - Providing a weekly home learning menu detailing children's learning for the week; - Inviting parents/carers into the classroom weekly as an informal opportunity to look at their child's learning journey; - Inviting parents/carers to attend two scheduled parent consultation meetings, where parents are given feedback outlining their child's achievements and next steps.
+Children have a gentle entry into school over a three-day period with close contact with parents throughout; - Inviting all parents/carers to a curriculum meeting, at the start of term, to discuss learning in class and supporting at home; - Providing parents/carers with the opportunity to celebrate their child's learning and development at home; - Providing home learning opportunities, personalised to the child if required; - Inviting parents/carers into the classroom weekly as an informal opportunity to look at their child's learning journey; - Inviting parents/carers to attend two scheduled parent consultation meetings, where parents are given feedback outlining their child's achievements and next steps.
 Resources are provided for parents/carers to help support their child's next steps at home; - Providing parents/carers with a report on their child's attainment and progress mid-year and at the end of Reception; - Offering an 'open door' policy where parents/ carers can meet individually and promptly with school staff to discuss any concerns; - Actively seeking parental and carer involvement in many other ways, for example, joining us on outings and becoming part of the 'Friends of Alfriston School'.